 |All students will study English Language, English Literature, Mathematics, Science (double award or the three separate subjects of Biology, Chemistry and Physics), core Physical Education, RE and PSHE||All students will study English Language, English Literature, Mathematics, Science (double award or the three separate subjects of Biology, Chemistry and Physics), Geography or History, core Physical Education, RE and PSHE|

 |Students will then choose four options subjects.
 Currently these are:||Students will then choose three options subjects.
 Currently these are::|

 KEY STAGE 5

-Prince William School Sixth Form is a traditional “Three A level option” Sixth Form and we currently offer A levels in the following subjects:
+Prince William School Sixth Form is a traditional “Three A level option” Sixth Form and we currently offer A levels and Level 3 qualifications in the following subjects: